GameAutomators/eBook-Source/Basics/sensors.md

 This is how the LDR must be connected to the Arduino.
 This circuit diagram has been created using fritzing.

 ![LDR arduino](/Images/ldr_arduino.png)

-#### Examples of application

-An LDR can be used to detect the different of bright and dark regions on the screen.
-If you have a dark region, the LDR has high resistance and vice-versa.
-This is appropriately reflected in the values sensed by the microcontroller so that appropriate action can be taken.

-This is used in the games Piano Tiles and Ready Steady Bang because the primary concept in this games is the identify the difference in intensities of light on screen.

 #### Source code for using LDR with Arduino